1 Samuel 27

 Reader-Friendly Bible: Purple Letter EditionKJP

-1And David said in his heart, “One day I shall die at the hand of Saul; there is nothing better for me than to quickly flee into the land of the Philistines, and Saul will tire of looking for me within the borders of Israel; and I will avoid his grasp.”
+1And David said in his heart, “One of these days I shall die at the hand of Saul; the best thing for me to do is to quickly flee into the land of the Philistines.
+Then Saul will tire of looking for me within the borders of Israel; and I will avoid his grasp.”
 2And so David, with his six hundred men, passed over to Achish, son of Maoch, king of Gath.
 3And David and his men dwelt with Achish at Gath, each with his household, including David’s two wives, Ahinoam, the Jezreelitess, and Abigail, the Carmelitess, Nabal's widow.
-4And Saul was told that David had fled to Gath, and so he pursued him no more.
+4And Saul was told that David had fled to Gath, and so he no longer searched for him.

 Reader-Friendly Bible: Purple Letter Edition